 A popular solution is to hang a new wall inside the room (we’ll tell you how to do that further down the page).
 Using two pieces of drywall, with noiseproofing compound sandwiched in-between, we can make a really effective dampening system.

-Here are four products that can help us dampen sound vibrations:
+Here are some tools that can help us dampen sound vibrations:

 Green Glue is an extremely effective dampener of sound.
-It can be used to plug holes, but is more commonly used to provide a layer of protection between walls.
+It can be used to plug holes but is more commonly used to provide a layer of protection between walls.
 It is fire resistant, and even effective at reducing those problematic low-frequency noises.
 It comes in single units or huge multipacks.

-Anti vibration pads are the perfect solution to speaker vibrations.
-Place these under or around a loudspeaker, washing machine, or AC unit, and you can say goodbye to those annoying noises and vibrations.
+Anti vibration pads are the perfect solution for speaker vibrations.
+Place these under a loudspeaker and you can say goodbye to those annoying noises and vibrations.

 4. Decouple Surfaces